Drivers under 25 may have noticed that car insurance can cost more for you than for those older than you. So, why is this the case?

 - Are you planning to drive a lot, or can you make do with borrowing your parent’s car a few times a week?

-- Is it likely that your car can be vandalised or otherwise damaged even where it is usually parked?
+- Is it likely that your car can be vandalised or otherwise damaged?

 The answers to such questions can help you decide on the right car insurance policy for you, and help you avoid buying an expensive policy that may be necessary for you.